-Children, Youth and Families Act (CYFA), 2005 - Governs and guides the process of child protection in Victoria.
-Under this Act a person can make a report to Child Protection Services if they have: A significant concern for a child's wellbeing; belief the child is in need of protection; significant concern before the birth of a child about his/her wellbeing after his/her birth.
+Children, Youth and Families Act (CYFA), 2005 - Governs and guides the child protection process in Victoria.
+Under this Act, a person can report to Child Protection Services if they have: A significant concern for a child's well-being; belief the child needs protection; or an important concern before the birth of a child about their well-being after their birth.

 The Act also defines mandatory reporting and identifies relevant professions.
-Under the Act a mandated reporter must make a report to the Department of Health and Human Services, Child Protection if:
+Under the Act, a mandated reporter must make a report to the Department of Health and Human Services, Child Protection if:

-- they form the belief on reasonable grounds that a child has suffered, or is likely to suffer significant harm as a result of physical injury or sexual abuse; and - the parents have not protected or are unlikely to protect the child from harm of that type and - the belief is formed in the course of practising his/her position of employment.
+- they form the belief on reasonable grounds that a child has suffered or is likely to suffer significant harm as a result of physical injury or sexual abuse; and - the parents have not protected or are unlikely to protect the child from the damage of that type and - the belief is formed while practising their position of employment.